jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 The GoF Factory Method is so close to what I described above that I don’t need to provide any additional context.

 ## Singleton
 Singleton ensures that only one instance of the class is ever created.
 It’s quite possibly the most overly used and incorrectly used design pattern.
 The GoF’s implementation is not thread safe.
+Singletons should not contain state unless that state applies to all Client Applications globally.

 There are legitimate uses for Singleton.
 Just make sure you only use it for those reasons.